Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 As a Council Member, Graciela strives to build teams and coalitions to make Huntington Park a stronger community; provide residents with an improved quality of life; and make certain every generation has a voice in their City.

-When she is not working or serving on Council, Mayor Ortiz enjoys playing co-ed softball with the Huntington Park Rec League, seeing movies, attending Dodger games, and spending time with family and friends.
+When she is not working or serving on the Council, She enjoys playing co-ed softball with the Huntington Park Rec League, seeing movies, attending Dodger games, and spending time with family and friends.